 The year is 1942.
 The setting, Warsaw, Poland.
 Our tiny protagonist, clutching a loaf of bread he has skillfully snatched from a baker, runs for his life as the rotund baker angrily screams: “Stop Thief!”
-The boy, an orphan of 9 or 10, with disheveled hair and torn clothing, has heard the cry so many times he believes it is his name.
+The boy, an orphan of 6, maybe 7, with disheveled hair and torn clothing, has heard the cry so many times he believes it is his name.

 Watching, impressed, from a distance is Uri.
 An orphan himself, Uri feels a strange protective instinct for the small boy and leads Stopthief down a street to the safety of a nearby stable.
 It is here where Stopthief meets the boys who will, for a brief and heartening time, become his family.
 There is Olek, who has lost an arm.
 Educated and suspicious Ferdi.
 And Uri, “the only red-headed Jew in Warsaw,” whose own little brother is dead.

 Uri bathes Stopthief, gives him a mattress and clothes, and softens in the little boy’s presence.
 We learn that Stopthief is Roma, connected to his past by fleeting memories of his beloved mother and a yellow stone hanging on a string around his neck.
 “I always had it,” he tells the boys.

 Uri realizes that it now his job to teach Stopthief the rules of survival in a world of increasingly malicious Jackboots (German soldiers).
 “Jackboots are confiscating everything,” he tells Stopthief.
 “Soon there will be nothing left to take.
 Eat.”